 All applicants must be at least 21 years of age (beyond the age of compulsory) will be required to pass the Ability-To-Benefit tests.
-Ability-To-Benefit (ATB) students are required to pass one of the Ability-To-Benefit tests available approved by the U.S. Department of Education.
+Ability-To-Benefit tests available approved by the U.S. Department of Education.
 Students subject to these criteria are referred to as students admitted under the Ability-To-Benefit guidelines.
 ATB student services are rendered and documented in the same way as regular students.